tetzaveh

 So, what does it take to GET THERE, to find that communion that our souls long for?
 If you’re here reading this, that tells me you want to GET THERE, to find that connection to the One Who Spoke and the world came into be-ing.

-Let’s look at the week’s Haftorah and see where we were at, spiritually, as a people, after the destruction of the first temple, stuck in exile in Babylon.
-Here’s our prophet, Ezekiel, telling us in great detail how we are to build the second temple.
+Let’s look at the week’s Haftorah and see where we were, spiritually speaking, as a people, after the destruction of the First Temple, stuck in exile in Babylon.
+Here’s our prophet, Ezekiel, telling us in great detail how we are to build the second temple, at a time when doing so was impossible.
 Until King Cyrus would come along and give us permission to return to Jerusalem and build it, we were, as I said, stuck.
 Still, by focusing on its rebuilding and studying the plans, its eventual rebuilding was a reality, not a pipe dream.

 So, what shall we eat?